To return to the list of current exhibitions, click here.

 16 February 2013 - 8 September 2013

-A new exhibition created specifically for The Bowes Museum’s award winning Fashion & Textile Gallery goes on display in the New Year; the first showing of this new body of work in the UK ...more
+An exhibition created specifically for The Bowes Museum’s award winning Fashion & Textile Gallery went on display in the New Year; the first showing of this new body of work in the UK ...more

 Rokeby: Poetry and Landscape; Walter Scott and Turner in Teesdale